 Source of Funds

-The Board will determine the sources from which the funds of the Branch are to be or may be derived and the manner in which such funds are to be managed.
+The Board will determine the sources from which the funds of the Branch are to be, or may be, derived and the manner in which such funds are to be managed.

 Branch to Keep Records

 The Branch shall establish and maintain proper records and minutes concerning all transactions, business, meetings and dealings of the Branch and the Board and shall produce these for verification at each Board or General Meeting.